kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-07-authentication-users-permissions/52-role-authorization.md

 * When we create a bootcamp right now we are not entering the user with that bootcamp
 * Any publisher or admin can create a bootcamp but right now we don't know who created the bootcamp
     - And there's no special permissions that say only the owner can up date or delete that bootcamp
-    - Right now anyone who is logged in and they have the right role (admin or publisher) they can manage any bootcamp they want
+    - Right now anyone who is logged in has the right role (admin or publisher) they can manage any bootcamp they want

 ### Next we'll work on access and permissions for specific bootcamps and courses